 Click on the images below to learn more about current and past members

 Dr. Theresa StotesburyTheresa is an assistant professor at Ontario Tech University.
 In 2017, obtained her PhD from Trent University in Materials Science, where she developed a blood substitute that forensic agencies around the world are now incorporating into their research and training practices.
-Dr. Stotesbury regularly collaborates with the police, is an Associate Board Member of Trent University’s Water Quality Centre, and has held a previous appointment of Research Scientist at the Ontario Provincial Police.
+Dr. Stotesbury regularly collaborates with members in the forensic community and has held a previous appointment of Research Scientist at the Ontario Provincial Police.

 Amanda OrrAmanda Orr is a PhD candidate in Trent University's Environmental and Life Science graduate program.
 This project is co-supervised with Dr. Paul Wilson (Trent).
-She is developing functional DNA-containing hybrid sol-gel materials.
+She is developing functional soft materials that contain DNA.

 Amanda is the recipient of the NSERC CGS-D Scholarship (current), Ontario Graduate Scholarship (2019), Lausanne Summer School of Forensic Science Criminology (2019) and the Canadian Society of Forensic Science's Education Award (2019).

 Sophie CastelSophie Castel is an applied statistician and new PhD student in the Applied Bioscience program at Ontario Tech University.
 Her research objective is to develop spatiotemporal statistical models informed by MALDI MSI bloodstain data in order to better-understand how key biomolecules in a sample change with time (co-supervisor Dr. Wesley Burr)

 Sophie was the recipient of the Ontario Graduate Scholarship (2019) for her Master’s thesis research on time series interpolation (Trent University).